How to Calculate Safety Stock in Excel (6 Easy Methods)

 1. How do you calculate Z in safety stock?

-Z represents coefficient service.
-Value of Z can be calculated in Excel using its built-in NORMSINV function.
-Let’s assume, your targeted service rate’s value is in cell A1.
-Now, pick an empty cell and then apply this formula:
+Z represents coefficient service, and can be calculated in Excel using its built-in NORMSINV function.
+Let’s assume your targeted service rate’s value is in cell A1.
+Pick an empty cell and enter this formula:

 =NORMSINV(A1)